kipsamoh/simple_shell/README.md

-This document outlines the details of a simple UNIX shell project created by Daniel Chebet and Assefa Gebre, who are students in the ALX Software Engineering program.
+This document outlines the details of a simple UNIX shell project created by Daniel Chebet  who is a students in the ALX Software Engineering program.
 The project is named "Simple Shell" and is based on the functionality of the bash and Sh shells.

 ---